George-Nizor/PersonalSite/src/content/blog/2024-03-generative-analytics.md

 ---
 title: "Generative Analytics Copilots That Ship"
-description: "Lessons from pairing LangChain agents with governed BI to accelerate insight loops."
+date: "2024-03-02"
-publishDate: 2024-03-02
+excerpt: "Lessons from pairing LangChain agents with governed BI to accelerate insight loops."
-tags:
+tags: ["Generative AI", "Power BI", "LangChain"]
-  - Generative AI
+readTime: "3 min read"
-  - Power BI
+image: "/images/Bonehead-labs-banner.png"
-  - LangChain
+author: "George Nizoridis"
 ---

 There is a gap between a clever LLM demo and an AI product that analysts trust.
 Closing it requires governance, telemetry, and a relentless focus on the UX.